 “When interest rates were dropping, it was a smart move.
 You could often refinance into a lower-interest rate loan and take cash out without changing your monthly mortgage payments,” says Brittney Baldwin, National Cooperative Bank’s HELOC loan officer.
 “But with rates inching back up, taking cash out when you refinance means your monthly payments will be higher—on top of the $2,000 to $3,000 it costs to refinance.”

-With refinancing less attractive and home values surging, the home equity line of credit (HELOC) has sprung back to life.
+With refinancing less attractive and home values rising, the home equity line of credit (HELOC) has sprung back to life.
 Unlike a traditional mortgage refinance, a HELOC essentially allows you to treat your apartment like a credit card and costs only a few hundred dollars to set up (the exact price ranges depending on the value of the home).
 The HELOAN will allow you to leave your current first mortgage in place and take out a fixed-rate second mortgage in a lump sum.

 “We’ve seen co-op owners take out HELOCs to pay tuition bills and assessments, as well as to renovate or to consolidate credit card debt,” says Baldwin.
 “You borrow what you need, when you need it, and pay it back over time,” she says.

 Interest rates for HELOCs are set at a certain percentage above the prime rate.
-Unlike a fixed-rate mortgage, your rate can fluctuate over time, but it will never be more than 1 or 2 percent above the prime rate, depending on the terms of your lender.
+Unlike a fixed-rate mortgage, your rate can fluctuate over time, but it shouldn't be more than 1 or 2 percent above the prime rate, depending on the terms of your lender.

 “After 10 years, you pay off the balance over a term of up to 20 years,” says Baldwin.